h-tendy/datagroom-gateway/README.md

     * Now go to `database access` option and add new user with the same username which will be used for login to datagroom.
 (In case of ldap server, it will be org username.
 For others, create a `guest` user.).
 Give the user `readWriteAnyDatabase` permission.
     * Now go to `network access` option and add the ip address of the server where datagroom-gateway will run.
 Or, otherwise allow access from anywhere.

 1. git clone the `datagroom-gateway` and `datagroom-ui` repos.
 If all of the repos and the mongodb installation is on the same machine, go to next step.
 Otherwise, in `datagroom-gateway`, add one .env file and update it with key `DATABASE` and value as the the mongodb server url.
+Alternatively, you can tweak `this.url` in `dbAbstraction.js` directly if url doesn't consist any sensitive information.

 1. Build react-ui by doing `cd datagroom-ui; npm run build`.
 Note that `datagroom-gateway` and `datagroom-ui` should be at the same level because `datagroom-gateway` serves the files built in `datagroom-ui`.